Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

 \subsection{Correctness and Bounds of the Wait-free Algorithm}

-In this section, we show that our version maintenance algorithm is correct (linearizable) and efficient.
-We summarize the results of this section as follows: \begin{theorem}[Correctness] Algorithm \ref{alg:waitfree} is a linearizable solution to the Version Maintenance Problem. \end{theorem}
+In this section, we show that our version maintenance algorithm is correct (linearizable) and efficient. \fi This algorithm can be shown to be correct (linearizable) and efficient.
+We summarize the results as follows:

-\begin{theorem}[Step Complexity] When using algorithm \ref{alg:waitfree} for single-writer transactions, a read transaction is delay-free, and a write transaction has at most $O(P)$ delay. \end{theorem}